TrustedFirmware-M/trusted-firmware-m/docs/design_docs/dual-cpu/hybrid_platform_solution.rst

 The NSPE is expected to have a mechanism to detect its execution target, that is being remote or local.
 This is *IMPLEMENTATION DEFINED*.

-Such mechanism should drive the main application to initialize either the interfaces, where the API broker is configured for the correct execution environment.
+This mechanism should drive the main application to initialize the appropriate interface, where the API broker is configured for the correct execution environment.

 See an example below.